dmcardle/wireguard-setup/README.md

 Manual steps:

+1. Write your own config.json file.
+See the description at the top of the Makefile.
 1. If necessary, override the default `SERVER_IFACE` for `make`.
 1. If necessary, set up dynamic DNS for home network.
-1. Set a static private IP address on the wireguard host.
+1. Set a static IP address on the wireguard host.
 1. Configure the router to forward UDP port 51820 to the host.